OAlm/rbpi/README.md

 # Raspberry pi video transmitter

-An application for transmitting video stream from Raspberry Pi camera to given endpoint.
+An application for controlling the transmission of video stream from Raspberry Pi camera to given endpoint.
+Support for Wowza and Gstreamer.

 ## 1. Installation